Concerned about radicalisation

 What is Prevent?

-Prevent is a national initiative aimed at reducing the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.
+Prevent is a national initiative aimed at reducing the threat to the UK from terrorism.
+It seeks to stop people becoming terrorists or support terrorism.

 The delivery of Prevent is grounded in early intervention and safeguarding.